For the 2020/21 academic year tuition fees will be:

 As a placement student, you are considered to be doing Unpaid Service if you are taking an unpaid placement in one of the following:

 If you will be studying abroad for your placement year then you can apply to Student Finance England for the same level of funding as in a normal academic year.
-This also includes a slightly higher maintenance loan and a grant if you usually qualify for one.
+This also includes a slightly higher maintenance loan.

-If you normally recieve a loan or grant based on household income you may also qualify for a travel grant.
+If you normally receive a loan based on household income you may also qualify for a travel grant.
 SFE will send you an application form if you qualify.

 Aston University participates in the European Union’s Erasmus scheme which encourages students to undertake placements in other participating European countries.

-Home/EU undergraduates who take part in this scheme are eligible for an Erasmus mobility grant which can contribute towards the extra costs of living abroad.
+Home/EU undergraduates who take part in this scheme may be eligible for an Erasmus mobility grant which can contribute towards the extra costs of living abroad.

 Austria | Belgium | Bulgaria | Cyprus | Czech Republic Denmark | Estonia | Finland | France | Germany | Greece | Iceland | Hungary | Ireland | Italy | Latvia Liechtenstein | Lithuania | Luxembourg | Malta | Netherlands | Norway | Poland | Portugal | Romania | Slovak Republic | Slovenia | Spain | Sweden | Turkey | Croatia